 The communications adviser supports the vp: communications to ensure that attendance is being tracked and that APNs are being filed accordingly.
-When changes are required to the membership roster, the communications adviser supports the vp: communications to ensure that changes are reported to the collegiate development specialist (CDS) at Executive Offices.
+When changes are required to the membership roster, the communications adviser supports the vp: communications to ensure that changes are reported to the collegiate success team (CST) at Executive Offices.